-- Lambed on or after January 1, 2021 - Ownership Date May 15, 2021 - Self-nomination as follows: Nominations must be signed by local Extension Office. - Exhibitors fill out and send in nomination form with photo of lamb's ear with scrapie tag installed in ear (close up photo of ear so scrapie tag can be read).
-This must be completed between March 15 and May 15, 2021.
+- Lambed on or after January 1, 2022 - Ownership Date May 15, 2022 - Self-nomination as follows: Nominations must be signed by local Extension Office. - Exhibitors fill out and send in nomination form with photo of lamb's ear with scrapie tag installed in ear (close up photo of ear so scrapie tag can be read).
+This must be completed between March 15 and May 15, 2022.
 Send to Dan Jennings, Region 1 Office, 1100 E., Warrenville Rd., Suite 170, Naperville, IL 60563.

-J r. and Open Premiere Wether & Ewe e lambs: - Weig h-in, tattoo, a nd nomination proc edures: -
+Jr. and Open Premiere Wether & Ewelambs: - Weigh-in, tattoo, and nomination procedures:

-☐ Junior and open premiere lambs will be nominated, tattooed, and weighed at the county level.
-Premiere lambs must be weighed and tattooed with the Box A tattoo followed by a number starting with 1 - This must be witnessed by a local Extension employee or a person they designate, such as a volunteer or local sheep superintendent.
-Completed nomination forms must be signed by the local Extension Office.
-Send nomination forms to Dan Jennings (address above).
-Ownership and nomination deadline is March 15 to May 15, 2021.
-Lambed on or after January 1, 2021
+- ☐ Junior and open premiere lambs will be nominated, tattooed, and weighed at the county level. - ☐ Premiere lambs must be weighed and tattooed with the Box A tattoo followed by a person they designate, such as a volunteer or local sheep superintendent.

+☐ Completed nomination forms must be signed by the local Extension Office.

+☐ Send nomination forms to Dan Jennings (address above).

+☐ Ownership and nomination deadline is March 15 to May 15, 2022.

+☐ Lambed on or after January 1, 2022.